‘B&B’ Recap For Wednesday, April 17: Hope Pulls Away From Liam

-The Bold and the Beautiful recap for Wednesday, April 17 features Hope Logan Spencer (Annika Noelle) who shared some astonishing news with her husband.
+The Bold and the Beautiful recap for Wednesday, April 17, features Hope Logan Spencer (Annika Noelle) — who shared some astonishing news with her husband.
 She told Liam Spencer (Scott Clifton) that Florence Fulton (Katrina Bowden) is family.
-Liam wanted to know if the DNA results are accurate and Hope confirmed that Flo’s father was her uncle Storm Logan.
+Liam wanted to know if the DNA results are accurate, and Hope confirmed that Flo’s father was her uncle, Storm Logan.

 At Flo’s apartment, Shauna Fulton (Denise Richards) reeled in shock after her daughter made a full confession.
 She couldn’t believe that Flo stole Hope’s baby.
-Flo started to cry and her mother comforted her.
-She said that she felt so guilty and proceeded to tell her mother how Reese Buckingham (Wayne Brady) involved her in the scheme.
+Flo started to cry, and her mother comforted her.
+She said that she felt so guilty, and proceeded to tell her mother how Reese Buckingham (Wayne Brady) involved her in the scheme.
 She told her mother that Steffy Forrester (Jacqueline MacInnes Wood) adopted the baby, and that she never believed that she would ever meet the baby’s real mother.

 Hope and Liam discuss when Steffy should learn the truth about Flo's father.
 WATCH FULL EPISODE: https://t.co/rgu3RXjXkI #BoldandBeautiful pic.twitter.com/VtB4lvpNGP